Finite-dimensional monomial algebras are determined by their automorphism group: Introduction

 A monomial algebra is the quotient of the polynomial algebra $\KK[\XX]=\KK[x_1,\ldots,x_n]$ by an ideal $I$ generated by monomials.
 These algebras have a natural action of the algebraic torus $T=\GM^n$ via $\mathbf{t}\cdot x_i=t_i x_i$, where $\mathbf t=(t_1,\ldots,t_n)$.
 This allows to study the algebra by means of combinatorial objects naturally associated to the action of a torus, in a very close analogy to the case of toric varieties.
 These combinatorial objects appear elsewhere in the literature creating links between several research areas.
 For instance, Stanley-Reisner rings are examples of monomial algebras that are related to abstract simplicial complexes \cite[\textsection 1.1]{MS05}, while discrete Hodge algebras form another family of monomial algebras related to Grassmannian varieties and their Schubert subvarieties \cite[\textsection\textsection 3--4]{DCEP82}.\\

-The automorphism group of finite monomial algebras was studied recently in \cite{DLMR24}, where it was proved that $\Aut_\KK(\KK[\XX]/I)$ is a linear algebraic group and that its neutral connected component $\Aut^0_\KK(\KK[\XX]/I)$ is generated by the torus $T$ and some generalized root groups associated to the adjoint action of $T$.
-Since $\KK[\XX]/I$ is finite, the Lie algebra of $\Aut_\KK(\KK[\XX]/I)$ actually coincides with the algebra of derivations $\Der(\KK[\XX]/I)$ \cite[II, \textsection 4, 2.3]{DP70}, which is also studied in detail in \cite{DLMR24}.
+The automorphism group of finite-dimensional monomial algebras was studied recently in \cite{DLMR24}, where it was proved that $\Aut_\KK(\KK[\XX]/I)$ is a linear algebraic group and that its neutral connected component $\Aut^0_\KK(\KK[\XX]/I)$ is generated by the torus $T$ and some generalized root groups associated to the adjoint action of $T$.
+Since $\KK[\XX]/I$ is finite-dimensional, the Lie algebra of $\Aut_\KK(\KK[\XX]/I)$ actually coincides with the algebra of derivations $\Der(\KK[\XX]/I)$ \cite[II, \textsection 4, 2.3]{DP70}, which is also studied in detail in \cite{DLMR24}.
 This Lie algebra is naturally related to the Lie algebras $\operatorname{Der}(\KK [\XX])$ of derivations of $\KK[\XX]$ and its subalgebra $\operatorname{Der}_I(\KK [\XX])$ of derivations that preserve the ideal $I$.
 These had been studied previously by several authors; see, for example, \cite{B95,T09,KLL15}.

-In this note, we use some of these results to prove that the automorphism group (and actually, its neutral connected component) of a finite monomial algebra completely determines the algebra itself within a natural and relatively wide family of algebras.
+In this paper, we use some of these results to prove that the automorphism group (and actually, its neutral connected component) of a finite-dimensional monomial algebra completely determines the algebra itself within a natural and relatively wide family of algebras.
 The main result is the following: